Miami Weather in June

 June brings a spike in rainy weather to Miami, Florida, along with the potential for tropical storms.

-This page gives detailed information on the typical June weather for Miami.
+This page gives detailed information on the typical June temperature, precipitation, sun, humidity, wind and storms for Miami.

 The numbers here are historical averages based on climate data gathered at the Miami International Airport, located five miles west of downtown Miami.